SanderBlom/PoolFrontend/README.md

 2. Copy the content of the "database schema" file and run this in a new querry window.

-3. Download the install.sh file under release.
+3. Download the install.sh file <a href="https://github.com/SanderBlom/PoolFrontend/releases">here</a> (only tested on ubuntu 22.04) .

 4. Make the file executable by running "chmod +x install.sh"